Sanniquellie: History

-Mano and Gio people believe they came to this area in the period of great migration between 1450 and 1650 A.D.
-Until 1904, the area was ruled by traditional monarchs and warriors.
+The Mano and Gio peoples believe they arrived in the region during a period of major migration between 1450 and 1650 AD.
+The area was governed by traditional monarchs and warriors until 1904.

-Sanniquellie was named by native Kpelle people who were sent to the north of the Liberia as border troops (later the Liberian Frontier Force) to defend the internal stability of the country in the middle of the 19th century.
-The name was too difficult for home tribes of Mano and Gio, so they misspelled it as Sanniquellie/Sannquelle/Sanniquelle/Sanokwelleh.
-The historical center of the town lies in present-day Bonnah Suah Compound, named after Bonnah G. Suah who was the District Chief for 25 years.
+The city's name was given by Kpelle soldiers who were deployed to northern Liberia as border troops—later formalized as the Liberian Frontier Force—during the mid-19th century.
+The name proved difficult for the local Mano and Gio peoples to pronounce, leading to variant spellings such as Sanniquellie, Sannquelle, Sanniquelle, and Sanokwelleh.
+The historic center of the city is located in present-day Bonnah Suah Compound, named after Bonnah G. Suah, who served as District Chief for 25 years.

-During the 1950s and 1960s, there was an increase in infrastructure and building activities in Sanniquellie.
-Buildings erected during the 1950s include Queen's Theatre, Public Market, Old Presidential Palace, the water tower, the water plant and some other buildings.
+During the 1950s and 1960s, Sanniquellie saw significant infrastructure development.
+Buildings constructed during the 1950s include the Queen's Theatre, the Public Market, the Old Presidential Palace, a water tower, and a water treatment plant.

-In 1959, the three presidents of Liberia, Guinea and Ghana met in Sanniquellie and started talks that lead to the establishment of the OAU.
-There were three palava houses built for the three presidents during these talks; currently they lie in ruins.
-There is a Memorial regarding this event at Yekepa Parking.
+In 1959, the presidents of Liberia, Guinea, and Ghana met in Sanniquellie for talks that contributed to the eventual establishment of the Organization of African Unity (OAU).
+Three palava houses were constructed for the three heads of state; these structures now lie in ruins, though a memorial commemorating the event stands at Yekepa Parking.

-In 1985 former General Thomas G. Quiwonkpa, alias "The Son of the County", stormed Yekepa (as a revenge for an unsuccessful coup d'état) in Sanniquellie.
+In 1985, former General Thomas G. Quiwonkpa, known as "The Son of the County," launched an incursion into Yekepa, in retaliation for a failed coup d'état.

-On 24 December 1989, the First Liberian Civil War started in Buutuo, Nimba County and the spark of wrath jumped to Sanniquellie and its surroundings.
-Years of tension between different tribes and different religion caused armed conflicts.
-At the New Barracks (newly constructed) the seated company of the Fifth Infantry Battalion was attacked and had to withdraw from the area.
-The New Barracks were looted and stayed abandoned till the present day.
-Despite the fact that war ended in 2003, there are some concealed tensions and unsolved problems from the past, which can cause instability in the region.
+On December 24, 1989, the First Liberian Civil War began in Buutuo, Nimba County.
+Violence quickly spread to Sanniquellie and the surrounding area, with long-standing tensions between ethnic and religious groups erupting into armed conflict.
+The Fifth Infantry Battalion's company stationed at New Barracks was attacked and forced to withdraw; the barracks were subsequently looted and have remained abandoned.
+Although the war ended in 2003, unresolved grievances continue to pose challenges to stability in the region.